Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 Here are some tips that helped me feel prepared:
 - Have a clear, confident 3-5 minute spiel about your research and motivations for doing a PhD.
 This is often the backbone of interviews and sometimes comprises the entire interview.
-- Know your past research inside and out - especially your specific contributions.
-I literally whiteboarded out the theoretical pieces of every project I’d worked on, re-presented old talks and posters to my mirror, and wrote out short summaries of each project.
+- Know your past research inside and out - especially your specific contributions to your project(s).
+I literally whiteboarded out the details of every project I’d worked on, re-presented old talks and posters to my mirror, and wrote out short summaries of each project.
 While this may have been overkill, it helped everything feel fresh and made it significantly easier to answer questions about my work during interviews.
 - Be ready to talk about ideas you have for your PhD and how they can be implemented at each institution.
-In interviews, I often found myself tripped up by questions like “so, what’s your dream project?” or “ideally, what would you study in your phd?”.
+In interviews, I often found myself tripped up by questions like “so, what’s your dream project?” or “ideally, what would you study in your PhD?”.
 I’d spent so much time thinking about how to explain my past research that I wasn’t thinking ahead enough about what I wanted to study in the future.
 I think what interviewers are looking for here is for you to be able to articulate a project that you would be interested in that can be completed with the resources and time available in a PhD.
 - Be able to discuss why you applied to the school and why you want to go there specifically.
 Show that you understand the program, the people, and the research environment.
 At the end of the day, all interviewees are fantastic researchers, they know this from your applications.
 Interviewers are looking for who will be the best fit for their program.
 - I prepared notes on each interviewer, the school, and my research that I would review before each interview.
 I get pretty nervous during interviews, so having those notes was a good little safety blanket.
 But I didn’t find myself reading them too much.
 - Take a deep breath.
-Drink water.
-It’s a lot, but you’ve got this.
+Drink water, sleep, and take some time for yourself too.

 ## Interviews
 ### Interview Formats
-Interviews honestly look different for every school.
+Interviews look different for every program.
 In my case, most were on zoom, only two were in person, and a few overlapped.
 It seems that zoom interviews have become more common after the pandemic.
 They’re a great way for the program to cut costs and are often followed by in-person visit days once you’ve been admitted to the school.

 Zoom interviews often took one of two formats.
 Either they were “simulated” interview weekends (all-day zoom interviews, social events, and information sessions for 1-3 days) or just isolated interviews with 3-5 professors/PIs over the course of a week or two.
 A few tips for these kinds of interviews:
 - Send thank you notes!
 While this is true for in-person interviews as well, I think it is especially useful for virtual interviews since they lend one more insight into you and your character.